 Colleen: The Brio website notes that sustainable materials and technologies have been a core part of Brio Laundry’s mission since day one.
 We made sure that Brio’s commercial space utilizes sustainable materials, including VOC-free paint, Energy Star lighting, flooring made from recycled materials, and efficient hot-water tanks and pumps.

 To have a sustainable business, you have to adapt too.
 As we noted earlier, our Brio To-Go is evolving as people become more used to app-based transactions.
 Our easy-pick-up laundry lockers in high-use locations in our county are a new idea with a lot of potential.
-One delivery truck rather than many customer visits equals convenience and saved travel miles for the customer as well as an efficiently expanded market for Brio.
+One delivery truck rather than many customer visits equals convenience, saved travel miles for the customer, and an efficiently expanded market for Brio.

 Editor’s note: Colleen and Travis are part of a growing industry offering convenience and eco-friendly laundry and cleaner approaches at a reasonable price.
 The global dry-cleaning and laundry services market size was valued at USD 60.88 billion in 2019 and is expected to grow at a compound annual growth rate of 3.4% from 2020 to 2027.
 That is sustainability too!
 Ten years ago, there were no eco-friendly laundromats or information about the potential of greening this industry.
 Further information on this website goes deep into the topic.

-Peak Sustainability Group’s consultants can help you calculate your business’s carbon footprint or put together a sustainability plan.
-We also analyze business systems, measure and report environmental impact, complete greenhouse gas inventories, and advise on third-party certifications.
-Email firstname.lastname@example.org to schedule a 30-minute free consultation.
+Peak Sustainability Group’s consultants can help you calculate your business’s carbon footprint, facilitate discussions about efficiencies, look at recycling options, and engage in meaningful waste reduction strategies.
+We also help you frame your sustainability plan, analyze business systems, measure and report environmental impact, complete greenhouse gas inventories, and advise on third-party certifications.